runpod/docs/docs/tetra/get-started.md

 ---
-title: Quickstart
+title: Get started
 description: "Learn how to set up your Tetra development environment to seamlessly run AI workloads using RunPod Serverless resources."
 sidebar_position: 2
 ---

-# Tetra quickstart
+# Get started with Tetra

 Learn how to set up your Tetra development environment to seamlessly run AI workloads using [RunPod Serverless](/serverless/overview) resources.